druidfi/stonehenge/README.md

 ## Setup

 Note: in some systems setup will prompt once for your password as it will setup DNS.

+If on Windows, check these [general install instructions](WSL2.md) if you don't have WSL2 yet.

 ### Oneliner